doitintl/intercloud-throughput/README.md

     * `failed-tests.csv` lists failed tests, whether because a VM could not be created or because a connection could not be made between VMs in the different regions.
     * `tests-per-regionpair.csv` tracks the number of tests per region pair (so we can see if there were repeats).

+## How it works

+* Launches a VM in each specified region.
+See above on how regions are chosen.
+  * This is parallelized.
+* Runs a test between each directed region pair, in parallel.
+In general, all pairs across regions where there is a VM are used, though you can also specific this with the `--region_pairs` option.
+  * This is parallelized, but  a given region is involved in only one test at any one time, to avoid disrupting the results.
+A queue is used for that.
+* Deletes all VMs (even if some tests fail).
+  * AWS VMs are deletd in parallel, GCP VMs sequentially.

 ## Generating charts